louie-j-a/CMEECoursework/Week1/README.txt

 boilerplate.sh - shell sript used as a basic demo, contains shebang (used to tell bash interpreter that this is a bash script).

+CompileLaTeX.sh - Compiles a pdf from a .tex script; also cleans up by removing certain file types.

 ConcatenateTwoFIles.sh - shell script which concatenates two given files in to a new file.